Definition – What is On Base Plus Slugging (OBPS)?

 A higher OBPS means a batter that gets on base more frequently and obtains more bases.

-It is intended to give a balanced perspective between the two statistics.
-On-base percentage does not take account the quality of each hit (how many bases it earned), while slugging percentage focuses on the quality of each hit, but does not show the odds of a hit happening (which puts a player on base and avoids an out).
+It is intended to balance the two statistics.
+On-base percentage does not take account the quality of each hit (how many bases it earned).
+Slugging percentage focuses on the quality of each hit, but does not show the odds of a hit happening (which puts a player on base and avoids an out).